phoenixhaleofficial/phoenixhaleofficial.github.io/README.md

 ## License

-**IMPORTANT: Please read the license before forking or using any part of this repository.**
+**IMPORTANT: Please read the license before using any part of this repository.**

 This project is licensed using an End-User License Agreement (EULA).
 See the [LICENSE](license.txt) file for the full license text.